khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 5. The system automatically updates the patron's account status in the Reader table to "Temporarily Suspended," blocking all future borrowing or renewal privileges until the fine is paid.
 6. The system displays detailed fine information on the librarian's screen and sends a fine payment reminder via email or the patron app.

-18.3.
-System State Before Use Case Execution: The system detects a deadline violation or an issue with the book's condition during the return process at the counter.
+*18.3.
+System State Before Use Case Execution: The system detects a deadline violation or an issue with the book's condition during the return process at the counter.*

-18.4.
-System State After Use Case Execution: The violation fine record is successfully saved to the database with a "Pending Payment" status, and the patron's account is securely suspended across the system.
+*18.4.
+System State After Use Case Execution: The violation fine record is successfully saved to the database with a "Pending Payment" status, and the patron's account is securely suspended across the system.*

-18.5.
-Extension point:
+*18.5.
+Extension point*

 o	"Collect Fine Payment" use case: The librarian collects fine payments directly from the patron at the circulation desk to clear outstanding fine balances.

 **19. Use-case Collect Fine Payment**

-19.1.
-Summary: Accept fine payments from patrons in violation, update the invoice status to "Paid," and restore the patron's card privileges.
+*19.1.
+Summary: Accept fine payments from patrons in violation, update the invoice status to "Paid," and restore the patron's card privileges.*

-19.2.
-Flow of Events:
+*19.2.
+Flow of Events*

-19.2.1.
-Main Flow:
+*19.2.1.
+Main Flow*

 1. The patron pays in cash at the counter or makes a bank transfer.
 2. The librarian searches for the patron's fine slip code in the fine management software.